GaussianEditor: Editing 3D Gaussians Delicately with Text Instructions: Method

 \subsection{Overall Framework}

-Given a group of 3D Gaussians $\gG_{ori}$ for a scene and a text instruction $\gT$ for editing, our Gaussian editor $\gE$ can edit the 3D Gaussians delicately into a new one, denoted as $\gG_{ed}$, with the guidance of the instruction.
+Given a group of 3D Gaussians $\gG_{input}$ for an input scene and a text instruction $\gT$ for editing, our Gaussian editor $\gE$ can edit the 3D Gaussians delicately into a new one, denoted as $\gG_{edit}$, with the guidance of the instruction.
 The whole process can be formulated as

 Fig.~\ref{fig: framework} illustrates the overall framework of our approach, which consists of three main steps.
-First, the region of interest (RoI) is extracted from the text instruction.
-In this step, we employ a multimodal model $\gC$ to generate the scene description $\gT_{dsc}$ from the rendered image $\gI_{rd}$ of original 3D Gaussians $\mathcal{G}_{ori}$.
-We then input the scene description $\gT_{dsc}$ and text instruction $\gT$ into a large language model assistant $\gA$ to determine where we should make edits in the scene.
-The output of this step is referred to as the instruction Region of Interest (RoI) $\mathcal{T}_{RoI}$.
+First, the Region of Interest (RoI) is extracted from the text instruction.
+In this step, we employ a module named scene description generation $\gM_{Dexcription}$ to get the description of the input scene.
+We then input the scene description $\gT_{scene}$ and text instruction $\gT$ into a large language model assistant $\gM_{LLM}$ to determine where we should make edits in the scene.
+The output of this step is referred to as the instruction RoI $\gT_{RoI}$.

 The next step is the 3D Gaussian RoI alignment.
-We use a grounding segmentation model $\gS$ to convert the RoI from text space, \ie $\gT_{RoI}$, to the image space, \ie $\gI_{RoI}$.
-Then the image RoI $\gI_{RoI}$ is lifted to the RoI of 3D Gaussians $\gG_{RoI}$ through training.
-The Gaussian RoI allows us to precisely control the regions where edits will be applied.
+We use a grounding segmentation module $\gM_{Seg}$ to convert the RoI from text space, \ie $\gT_{RoI}$, to the image space, \ie $\gI_{RoI}$.
+Then the image RoI $\gI_{RoI}$ is lifted to the RoI of 3D Gaussians $\gG_{RoI}$ through RoI lifting module $\gM_{Lift}$.
+The Gaussian RoI allows us to control the regions where edits will be applied precisely.

 The last step is delicate editing within the Gaussian RoI.
-In this step, we randomly sample the view to obtain the rendered image $\gI_{rd}$.
-A 2D diffusion model $\gD$ is used to perform the editing process on the rendered image $\gI_{rd}$, with the user instruction $\gT$ and the original image $\gI_{ori}$ as conditions.
-The resulting edited image is denoted as $\gI_{ed}$.
-Subsequently, we calculate the loss between $\gI_{ed}$ and $\gI_{rd}$ and make gradient back-propagation within $\gG_{RoI}$.
+In this step, we randomly sample the view to obtain the rendered image $\gI_{render}$.
+A 2D diffusion model $\gM_{DM}$ is used to perform the editing process on the rendered image $\gI_{render}$, with the user instruction $\gT$ and the image $\gI_{input}$ of input scene as conditions.
+The resulting edited image is denoted as $\gI_{edit}$.
+Subsequently, we calculate the loss between $\gI_{edit}$ and $\gI_{render}$ and make gradient back-propagation within $\gG_{RoI}$.
 This implies that only the regions specified by the RoI can receive corresponding gradients during the back-propagation process.
 Finally, optimization is executed based on these gradients.
-Through several rounds of iterative optimization, the final optimized scene representation $\gG_{ed}$ is obtained.
+The final optimized scene representation $\gG_{edit}$ is obtained through several rounds of iterative optimization.